 To learn more about the connection between head and neck injuries and migraines download our complimentary e-book by clicking the image below.

 Migraine Research Shows Benefits of Upper Cervical Care

 That brings us to a 2015 report on how NUCCA care helped improve quality of life for migraine patients.
 NUCCA is a particular form of upper cervical chiropractic and is the methodology we adhere to at Mountain State Wellness.
 NUCCA involves a low force correction.
 That means you don’t experience the neck jerking and twisting involved in general chiropractic but rather a gentler approach.
 What are the benefits of such a technique?

 When the neck is moved roughly, more swelling takes place, and the body immediately tries to correct the damage.
 When the correction is gentle, the body doesn’t have the same reaction.
 As a result, realignment lasts longer giving the body more time to heal.

 What Does the Neck Have to Do with the Brainstem and Blood Flow?

 If the atlas (C1 vertebra) is misaligned, even slightly, such a subluxation can place pressure on the brainstem.
 This is because the C1 houses and protects the brainstem right where it meets up with the spinal cord.

 Blood flow to and from the brain can also be restricted as the quality of life study noted above mentions in its conclusion.
 The study found that individuals who had suffered a concussion at some point in life experienced a problem with venous drainage.

 Migraines and Head Trauma

 If you have ever experienced any degree of head injury and now have migraines, it is important to see if the atlas is properly aligned.
-Otherwise, the subluxation may be causing drainage issues that eventually led to the migraines.
+Otherwise, the subluxation may be causing drainage issues that eventually led to the head pain.